Caring for people

 “You have to put a lot of time and effort into it, especially the last two years,

-though preparation really begins before that.”
+though preparation really begins before that in the first two years of college.”

 “It’s very critical for a student to get a broad base of different types of studies.